What is divorce mediation? Read on to understand what it is and whether it might be right for you.

 Mediation is a collaborative process used to resolve many types of disputes, both personal and legal.
 Divorce mediation doesn’t work for everyone, but it does help many people avoid some of the headaches and costs associated with fighting things out in court.

-So if you're wondering "what is divorce mediation" here are the key points to know about mediation generally and how the mediation process works in the context of divorces.
+So if you're wondering "what is divorce mediation" here are the key points to know about mediation generally as well as how the divorce mediation process works.

 Mediation is a process in which a neutral third party helps the parties try to reach an agreement of their own making.
 Mediation is often referred to as a “party-driven process” because the outcome depends on the will of the parties.
 Unlike in arbitration, the mediator does not decide the issues for the parties.
 The mediator simply steers the conversation and tries to help the parties reach an agreement on their own terms.